SidUsman/Java101/sql-learning.md

 The BETWEEN operator is treated differently in different databases.
 In some databases' person with the last_name of "Hansen" or "Pettersen" will not be listed because the BETWEEN operator only selects fields that are between and excluding the test values.
 In other databases' person with the LastName of "Hansen" or "Pettersen" will be listed because the BETWEEN operator selects fields that are between and including the test values.
-In some databases person with the LastName of "Hansen" will be listed but "Pettersen" will not be listed like example above because the BETWEEN operator selects fields between the test values, including the first value and excluding the last test value.
+In some databases' person with the LastName of "Hansen" will be listed but "Pettersen" will not be listed like example above because the BETWEEN operator selects fields between the test values, including the first value and excluding the last test value.
 Therefore, it is better to check how a database treats the BETWEEN operator.

 Example: